vpelss/imok_wp/README.md

 -------------------------------------

 ## Benefits

 IMOK is web based app.
 Any device can be used.
 Smart phone, PC, etc.

 It was designed to be a fail safe alert system.
 You or your phone can be out of commision and the alert will still be sent.
 By having the customer report to a server that he is ok, the server can send out the alert if you do not report in.

-## Liabilty

-This program is subject to change and no assumption of reliability can be assumed.
-This is a proof of concept script.
-Don't risk your life on it.

-## To Do

-- alert to text
-- alert to social media

 ## Install